CouncilofLorien/counciloflorien.github.io/docs/cards/E/elven-rope.md

 > Minor Item
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > Tap Elven Rope and a ranger bearer during your organization phase to allow his company to move an additional region.
-Instead of eliminating a creature the bearer's company defeated (with a normal prowess less than 11), you may place the creature's card with Elven Rope.
-Discard the creature if Elven Rope's bearer becomes wounded.
-If stored with a creature, the creature stays with Elven Rope and you receive three miscellaneous marshalling points.
+> > Tap _Elven Rope_ and a ranger bearer during your organization phase to allow his company to move an additional region. <br>&ensp;Instead of eliminating a creature the bearer's company defeated (with a normal prowess less than 11), you may place the creature's card with _Elven Rope_.
+Discard the creature if _Elven Rope's_ bearer becomes wounded.
+If stored with a creature, the creature stays with _Elven Rope_ and you receive three miscellaneous marshalling points.
 Otherwise, the creature has no effect on play.
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>